 Sip Milk, Not a Martini

-A few hours after drinking, alcohol levels in your blood start to drop, which signals your body to wake up.
+A few hours after drinking, levels in your blood start to drop, which signals your body to wake up.
 It takes an average person about an hour to metabolize one drink, so if you have two glasses of wine with dinner, finish your last sip at least 2 hours before bed.

 Snack on Cheese and Crackers